 Application for acceptance for further study in the major occurs during the spring term of the junior year.
-In addition to having completed SW 232 prior to submitting their application, students will need to be enrolled in or have completed SW 320, and have a cumulative GPA of 2.25 or above for their application to be processed.
+In addition to having completed SW 232 prior to submitting their application, students will need to be enrolled in or have completed SW 300 and SW 320, and have a cumulative GPA of 2.25 or above for their application to be processed.
 Eligible students will be provided application materials consisting of Social Work Program guidelines for submitting:

 - A written statement reflecting the students’ knowledge of social work as a profession and their personal qualifications for it;